OpenBioMaps/documentation/official_docs/en/modules.md

 custom_notify
 -------------
-Creates custom Postgres based notify events.
-This is just an idea, the module is not really ready.
+Creates custom Postgres-based notify events.
+This is just an idea, the module is not ready.

 No parameters